graphql/graphql-spec/spec/Section 3 -- Type System.md

 the implementing type will define all fields defined by those interfaces.

 Fields on a GraphQL interface have the same rules as fields on a GraphQL object;
-their type can be Scalar, Object, Enum, Interface, or Union, or any wrapping type whose base type is one of those five.
+their type can be Scalar, Object, Enum, Interface, Union, or Intersection, or any wrapping type whose base type is one of those five.

 For example, an interface `NamedEntity` may describe a required field and types such as `Person` or `Business` may then implement this interface to guarantee